 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 June 7: This review was originally published May 24, 2019 and has since been updated with additional relevant/timely information.

 HP's 15-inch Spectre x360 is back for yet another round this year, but this time with a shiny new 4K OLED panel, which is jaw-droppingly colorful.
 For just $1,799, you get an absolutely gorgeous display in addition to strong overall performance, Nvidia graphics and a comfortable keyboard in an elegant, aluminum body.
 It's disappointing that this model isn't configurable, and the battery life could have been a little better.
-But overall, the 4K OLED Spectre x360 is one of the best laptops available for those in search of a premium ultrabook.
+But overall, the 4K OLED Spectre x360 is one of the best laptops and best 4K laptops available for those in search of a premium ultrabook.